maxludden/supergene-v2/books/book05/md/chapter-1792.md

 That meant Mister Ji wouldn’t have been very confident in the venture, either, if he was to go alone.
 He really wanted Han Sen to go with him.

 “Inside Demon Grave, our lives are tethered.
 If you die, I die.
 If you live, I live.
 So, if there is anything I need to know, it is best you tell me now.
-Don’t hold back something that will bite us in the *ss later,” Mister Ji said.
+Don’t hold back something that will bite us in the ass later,” Mister Ji said.

 Han Sen smiled and said, “Don’t worry; this is a trade.
 You’re paying for the service, so we each have an obligation.
 You?
 Money.
 Me?
 Effort.
 We humans have standards.”